authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

   a BIMI image.
 The MUA MAY show a default image such as a set of initials, or unidentified sender.

 * The email receiver then does the rest of its anti-spam, anti-malware, and anti-phishing checks (these checks may be performed before BIMI is verified).
+  MUAs SHOULD consider message classification when deciding if a logo should be displayed.
-If a message fails a phishing or malware checks, the email receiver must not say the message passed BIMI.
-If a message is neither malware nor phishing but is detected as spam (meaning that the message comes from a known brand, but contains spammy content), then the email receiver may optionally say that the message passed BIMI (and therefore a receiver should show the image) but it is up to the receiver.
+  If a message is classified as phishing or malware then the MUA SHOULD NOT display the logo.
+  If a message is classified as spam (meaning that the message comes from a known brand, but contains spammy content), then the email receiver MAY choose not to display the logo.
+  MTAs MAY choose to override a bimi=pass for messages identified as phishing or malware, and if so they SHOULD add a comment to the Authentication-Results header stating why that result was returned.

-* The email receiver then sets either the appropriate IMAP flags, or other mailstore flag, or other message property that signals to a downstream email client that the message passed BIMI and is safe to load the logo, along with a pointer to the logo (e.g., to the https location specified in the BIMI record).
+* The email receiver then adds the relevant Authentication-Results and BIMI-* headers to the message to signal to the downstream email client that the message passed BIMI and that is safe to load the logo.

 * What eventually happens is the email client then looks at the flags set by the email receiver (MTA).
 If the flags are set to show a BIMI logo, then the email client downloads the image